6-12th October 2025

 Our signature events include:

-– Official Shire launch on World Mental Health day 10th October
+• Official Launch on World Mental Health Day, 10th October

-Local creatives, services and retail businesses are engaged to support community involvement in all activities, with an emphasis also on attracting visitors to the region.
+Local creatives, services, and retail businesses play an integral role in fostering community participation in all activities, with a focus on attracting visitors to the region as well.

 Our Focus